csjiet/dodge-3d/README.md

 # Dodge!: A 3D web game

-> Dodge the incoming pillars like your life depends on it!
+> Dodge the incoming pillars and live to see another day!
 >
 > **Play the game @**:<a href="gitpages">https://csjiet.github.io/dodge-3d-web-game/hw5.html</a>